-Nonetheless, the scientific debate affords sufficiently plausible support for the following assertion: the development of a collective identity can be helpful for the viability of a political community.
-Note, however, that this assertion does not allow normative conclusions.
-The basic rights to freedom of conscience, speech and association make any legal requirement to identify highly problematic9 as it would touch the core of an individual's autonomy and dignity.
-Thus, even if there were (which is not the case) a proven need for a common political identity, normative conclusions would still face important obstacles.
-With focus on hermeneutics, prognosis, and to some degree ideological critique, this article surveys some relevant aspects of the Treaty establishing a Constitution for Europe ("TeCE") as determined by the Intergovernmental Conference on 18 June 2004, highlighting some significant changes with respect to the draft presented by the European Convention in July 2003 (dTeCE).
+Nonetheless, the scientific debate affords sufficiently plausible support for the following assertion: the development of a collective identity can be helpful for the stability and resilience of a political community.
+Note, however, that this acceptance does not allow normative conclusions.
+The basic right to freedom of conscience makes any legal requirement to identify highly problematic8 as it would touch the core of an individual's autonomy and dignity.
+Thus, even with a proven need for a common political identity, normative conclusions would still face tremendous obstacles.
+With focus on hermeneutics, prognosis, and to some degree ideological critique, this article surveys the relevant potentialities of the Draft Treaty establishing a Constitution for Europe ("DCT").9